AdamKruschwitz/Website-Code-Refactor/README.md

-# bcb-homework-1
+# Website Code Refactor
-Homework 1 for Berkley Full-Stack flex coding bootcamp
+A website code refactoring assignment for Berkley's Full-Stack Flex Bootcamp.

 ## About
-In this assignment, we were tasked with creating a new GitHub repo, adding some development code, and refactoring the code to be more semantic, as well as fixing certain bugs.
+In this assignment, we were tasked with:
+- Make the code more semantic
+- Make the website work with accessibility tools
+- Reduce redundancy within the code

 ## Work done
 1. Replace div tags with more semantic tags